elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-is-genetic-counseling-used-to-assess-risk-and-analyze-family-history.md

 url: /learn/education-studies/questions/how-is-genetic-counseling-used-to-assess-risk-and-analyze-family-history
 score: -1.0
 related_article1:
-    id: 167787
+    id: 167800
-    title: What are the main sources of genetic variation?
+    title: >-
+        How does the environment influence the phenotype of individuals with phenylketonuria?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-sources-of-genetic-variation
+    url: /learn/education-studies/questions/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria
 related_article2:
-    id: 167794
+    id: 167792
-    title: What is incomplete penetrance and how does it affect genetic predictions at the population level?
+    title: >-
+        How does incomplete dominance differ from complete dominance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-genetic-predictions-at-the-population-level
+    url: /learn/education-studies/questions/how-does-incomplete-dominance-differ-from-complete-dominance
 related_article3:
-    id: 167799
+    id: 167805
-    title: What is the genetic basis of sickle cell disease and how does it provide a heterozygote advantage?
+    title: >-
+        What are the key differences between Mendelian and non-Mendelian patterns of heredity?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-genetic-basis-of-sickle-cell-disease-and-how-does-it-provide-a-heterozygote-advantage
+    url: /learn/education-studies/questions/what-are-the-key-differences-between-mendelian-and-nonmendelian-patterns-of-heredity
 related_article4:
-    id: 167783
+    id: 167803
-    title: How do genotype and phenotype differ in genetic expression?
+    title: >-
+        What are point mutations and how do they differ from chromosomal alterations?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-genotype-and-phenotype-differ-in-genetic-expression
+    url: /learn/education-studies/questions/what-are-point-mutations-and-how-do-they-differ-from-chromosomal-alterations
 related_article5:
-    id: 167802
+    id: 167795
-    title: How does the norm of reaction illustrate the effect of temperature on phenotype?
+    title: >-
+        How can variable expressivity lead to phenotypic variation among individuals with the same genotype?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-norm-of-reaction-illustrate-the-effect-of-temperature-on-phenotype
+    url: /learn/education-studies/questions/how-can-variable-expressivity-lead-to-phenotypic-variation-among-individuals-with-the-same-genotype
 ---

 &nbsp;